Mingo Jack

-Samuel "Mingo Jack" Johnson (1820 – March 5, 1886) was an African-American man falsely accused of rape.
+Samuel "Mingo Jack" Johnson (c.
+1820 – March 5, 1886) was an African American man falsely accused of rape.
 He was brutally beaten and hanged by a mob of white men in Eatontown, New Jersey.

 Biography

 Johnson was born in Colts Neck in 1820 and was raised as a slave by the Laird family.
 Because he was short, the family used him as a jockey, and he rode a colt named Chief Mingo to victory, earning him the nickname Mingo Jack.
 In 1840, New Jersey abolished slavery, and Johnson worked odd jobs in the Eatontown and Middletown areas, living in Eatontown near what is now Route 35 and Poplar Road.

 Lynching

-In March 1886, a white woman, Angelina Herbert, was raped and beaten.
-She could not identify her attacker, but reported that the attacker had asked her, "Do you know Mingo Jack"?
-Johnson was arrested.
-That night, a mob of up to 75 people chiseled holes in the wall of the jail in which Mingo Jack was held and fired guns, attempting to kill Johnson.
-When that effort failed, they stormed the jail, beat Johnson and hanged him.
+On Friday, March 5, 1886, a white woman, Angelina Herbert, was raped and beaten.
+She could not identify her attacker but reported that he had asked her, "Do you know Mingo Jack?"
+The town constable immediately arrested Johnson and locked him up inside the town's small brick jailhouse.
+Shortly before midnight, a mob of 12 to 20 men gathered outside the jail, fired a pistol through the window, and wielded a pickax and sledgehammer to break down the heavy door.
+The mob brutally beat and clubbed Johnson, breaking his skull and gouging out one eye before hanging him from the bars across the jailhouse window.
+Discovered the following day, Johnson's remains were interred in the cemetery of the African Methodist Episcopal Church of Eatontown.

-A sham trial for some members of the lynch mob was held, featuring drunken witnesses and a jury that included the prominent townsman Thomas White, resulting in acquittals for all the defendants.
-Information from the trial, including testimony from Mrs. Herbert, revealed that Johnson couldn't have been the rapist.

-No one was convicted for the murder of Mingo Jack, who left behind a wife and five children.
-Another black man, George Kearney, later confessed to the rape, although that confession may have been coerced.
+A sham trial for some members of the lynch mob was held, featuring drunken witnesses and a jury that included prominent resident Thomas White, resulting in acquittals for all the defendants.
+Evidence from the trial, including testimony from Mrs. Herbert, revealed that Johnson could not have been the rapist.
+No one was convicted for the murder of Johnson, who left behind a wife and five children.
+Another black man, George or Richard Kearney, later confessed to the rape, although that confession may have been coerced.
+Kearney later was hanged for the murder of another woman.

 In 2012, Mayor Gerald Tarantolo issued a public apology for the failure of security at the jail, calling the lynching "a low point in the history of Eatontown".
-A small memorial was placed in Wampum Park.
+A small memorial was placed in Wampum Park, commemorating Johnson's murder as one of the only lynchings in New Jersey state history.